Discover more from System Design Newsletter

 Levels.fyi Tech Stack Evolution

 Their tech stack went from no backend to a proper backend.
-Here is an overview of their tech stack evolution.
-V stands for Version.
+Here is an overview of their tech stack evolution:

 Levels.fyi V0 🟩